arangodb/arangodb/Documentation/ImplementorManual/HttpImport.md

 The `collection` URL parameter must be used to specify the target collection for the import.
 The optional URL parameter `createCollection` can be used to create a non-existing collection during the import.
 If not used, importing data into a non-existing collection will produce an error.
+Please note that the `createCollection` flag can only be used to create document collections, not edge collections.

 Importing self-contained documents {#HttpImportSelfContained}
 =============================================================